machal/cssmine-content/nastroje-buildovani.md

 operations.
 We also want to reduce size of images and merge them into a CSS sprite.

-Therefore, a direct link to source files in the HTML was replaced by optimized distribution versions.
+Therefore, a direct link to source files in the HTML has been replaced by optimized distribution versions.
 And now we're getting there: to make these distribution versions, we need building tools.

 The building tools for front-end come in two types: